 The actual time to dehydrate depends on how moist the food is, the thickness of the pieces, the humidity in the air around you, and the temperature setting of the dehydrator.

 How To Store Dehydrated Bananas So They Last Long Time

 We like to store many of our dehydrated foods in canning jars.
-The lid keeps the air out, and the glass is perfect for quickly identifying what’s inside.
+The lid keeps the air out, and the glass is perfect for quickly identifying what’s inside, and providing impervious seal.